jarenmcdonald1/kyleh-portfolio/content/projects/placeholder-bears.md

 ---
 category: multimedia
 title: Placeholder Bears
-description: Necessary to show how a project with the category Animals is used
+description: 'Necessary to show how a project with the category Animals is used'
 cover: https://placebear.com/400/200
 videolink: rbE53XUtVw0
 gallery: